peeravichsin/MySQL_DSI321/README.md

 ## Running The Website

+Go to /web and then run this command below and website is running :)
 ```bash
 python main.py
 ```

 # Setup Docker in VM

+## Setup & Installtion

 To setup your Linux VMs in Azure
 ```bash